Data Risk Management: Framework, Assessment & Strategies

 9. Data Retention Policies: Set up data retention policies to make sure data isn’t kept longer than necessary.
 This reduces the amount of data at risk and helps comply with data protection regulations.

 10. Dark Web Monitoring: Use continuous dark web monitoring to scan for and identify any company or customer data that may have been leaked or is being sold on the dark web.
-This can provide early warning signs of a data breach and lets you proactively mitigate the risk before the data’s exploited.
+This gives you early warning of a data breach and lets you mitigate the risk before the data’s exploited.

 Data security focuses on setting up technical controls to protect data from unauthorized access.
-Think firewalls, encryption, access controls, and antivirus software.
-These’re the tools you deploy to create barriers around your data.
+Think firewalls and encryption.
+These are the tools you deploy to create barriers around your data.

-Data security risk management takes a broader approach.
-You’re looking at your entire risk landscape.
-You’re making strategic decisions about where to invest your security resources.
-You’re not just asking “How do we protect this data?”
-You’re asking “What happens if this protection fails?”
+Data risk management takes a broader approach.
+Instead of asking “How do we protect this data?” you’re asking “What happens if this protection fails?”
+That shift in thinking changes how you allocate budget and prioritize your security work.

 This strategic approach helps you prioritize which data needs the strongest protection.
 It shows you which risks pose the greatest threat to your business operations.
 Your customer payment data might need different protection levels than your internal training documents.

-Modern data risk management relies heavily on data analytics and automation.
-You’re identifying, assessing, and responding to threats more effectively.
+Modern data risk management relies heavily on analytics and automation to catch threats faster.

-A data-driven approach means using actual metrics to guide your decisions.
-You’re not relying on assumptions or gut feelings.
-You’re collecting data about your security environment.
-You’re analyzing patterns and using those insights to improve your defenses.
+A data-driven approach means using actual metrics to guide your decisions instead of assumptions.
+Collect data about your security environment and use those patterns to improve your defenses.

-Start by setting up baseline measurements for your current security posture.
+Start by measuring where you stand right now.
 How long does it take to detect a breach?
 How many false positive alerts does your team handle daily?
 What’s your mean time to response for different incidents?

-Regular reporting and metrics help you demonstrate value to leadership.
-Show how your investments in monitoring and prevention translate to reduced incident costs.
-Show faster response times and improved security posture.
+Regular reporting helps you prove value to leadership.
+Track how your investments in monitoring reduce incident costs and response times.

 Behavioral analytics monitor how users and systems normally behave.
 They flag unusual activities that could indicate compromised accounts or insider threats.
 If an employee normally accesses files during business hours but suddenly downloads sensitive data at 3 AM, that’s a red flag you need to investigate.

 Threat hunting involves actively searching for signs of compromise in your environment.
 You’re not waiting for automated alerts.
-Your security team uses threat intelligence, known attack patterns, and anomaly detection.
-They’re looking for evidence of advanced persistent threats that might evade traditional security controls.
+Your security team uses threat intelligence and known attack patterns to look for evidence of advanced persistent threats that might evade traditional security controls.

-Data breaches are arguably one of the biggest risks you face.
+Data breaches are one of the biggest risks you face.

 The Verizon Data Breach Investigations Report found that 86% of all breaches involve stolen or weak passwords.